7 working solutions to fix windows 10 slow boot or startup problem 2020

 If you’re having problems with slow boot time, stuck on a black screen while trying to start Windows the issue might be related to your graphics card.
 An outdated, incompatible display driver also cause windows 10 slow boot or start.

 Reinstall the graphics driver is a very useful solution to get rid of this type of issue.
 Visit device manufacturer website, Download the latest display driver and save it to the local drive.

 Now Restart windows check there is an improvement on Boot time?
-Now install the latest display driver which you previously downloaded from manufacturer website.
+Now install the latest display driver which you previously downloaded from the manufacturer website.

 Disable Ultra Low Power State (ULPS) ( AMD Graphics Adapter )

-Press Windows + R, type regedit and ok to open windows registry editor.
+Press Windows + R, type regedit and ok to open the windows registry editor.
 Then first backup registry database, click on edit menu -> find and search for EnableULPS.

 Here double click on EnableULPS” highlighted the value and modify the value data from 1 to 0.
 Click OK when done.
 After that close the registry editor and restart your computer.